mengwey/mengwey.github.io/_pages/about.md

   </div>
   <hr>

-## 2. Client Valuation and Selection
+## 2. Explainable AI and Data Valuation

 * ### Valuing Solo and Synergy in Federated Learning (Under Submission) *DuoShapley framework that efficiently balances individual and collaborative user contributions in FL.*